 The Planning Board held worksessions and public hearings between September of 2012 and May of 2013.
 On May 2, they transmitted their draft to the County Council.
 The Planning, Housing and Economic Development Committee held worksessions during the summer and sent the draft to the full Council in December 2013.
-The full Council held worksessions in January 2014 and is expected to vote on the proposal at the end of February.
+The full Council held worksessions in January 2014 and adopted the text of the new code in March.
+Work on the proposed map amendment continues.